How To Get Back Into Ketosis Quickly: 10 Steps (with Pictures)

 |Show more |Show less X

-This article was co-authored by Luba Lee, FNP-BC, MS. Luba Lee, FNP-BC is a Board-Certified Family Nurse Practitioner (FNP) and educator in Tennessee with over a decade of clinical experience.
+This article was co-authored by Luba Lee, FNP-BC, MS. Luba Lee, FNP-BC is a Board-Certified Family Nurse Practitioner (FNP) and educator based in Tennessee.
+With over a decade of clinical experience.
 Luba has certifications in Pediatric Advanced Life Support (PALS), Emergency Medicine, Advanced Cardiac Life Support (ACLS), Team Building, and Critical Care Nursing.
-She received her Master of Science in Nursing (MSN) from the University of Tennessee in 2006.
+She also has experience as a Clinical Instructor at the University of Tennessee, teaching physical health assessment, medical-surgical and community nursing, and supervising and guiding nursing undergraduate students.
+Luba received her Master of Science in Nursing (MSN) from the University of Tennessee in 2006.
+She also has a Doctorate of Naturopathy from the Russian Institute of Innovative Naturopathy.
 There are 11 references cited in this article, which can be found at the bottom of the page.
-This article has been viewed 28,244 times.
+This article has been viewed 28,634 times.

 Ketosis is a state where your body burns fat instead of glucose for energy, making it a popular condition for weight loss.
 Your body enters ketosis when you follow a keto diet of very low carb and high fat intake.
 However, it’s also a difficult state to maintain and can take several weeks of dieting to enter.
 If you’ve slipped out of ketosis, the quickest way to re-enter it is with a 36-hour fast to burn off any glucose in your body.
 You can also get back into ketosis a bit slower by sticking to a strict keto diet for a few days.